-Records of Ti content (XRF counts), taken as a proxy of lithogenic input from the catchment, and magnetic susceptibility (MS), representing preservation of magnetic particles during phases of oxygenated bottom waters, are shown in Fig. 9b.
+Records of Ti content (XRF counts), taken as a proxy of lithogenic input from the catchment, and magnetic susceptibility (MS), representing preservation of magnetic particles during phases of oxygenated bottom waters, are shown in Fig. 10b.
 Curves were plotted in a way that MS superimposes Ti in time intervals when best preservation of magnetic particles can be assumed during dominating oxic conditions at the lake floor.
-However, in most cases the MS curve lies below the Ti curve, indicating farreaching dissolution of up to 95% of the magnetic fraction.
-There is even an anticorrelation between Ti content and magnetic susceptibility visible during longer sequences within the El'gygytgyn sedimentary record.
-Thus, magnetic susceptibility is everything but a proxy for the input of lithogenic material, although magnetic particles were very likely derived from the catchment inside the El'gygytgyn crater, bearing highly magnetic volcanic rocks.
-The massive loss of magnetic particles of up to 95 % still allowed a save determination of geomagnetic reversals (Haltia and Nowaczyk, 2013), but it definitely excludes a reliable estimation of relative geomagnetic paleointensity variations (Nowaczyk et al., 2002, 2007).
-This is a major deficit of the El'gygytgyn sedimentary record, because correlation of paleointensity variations to reference records, such as the PISO1500 stack (Channell et al., 2009) or the EPAPIS-3000 stack (Yamazaki and Oda, 2005, and further references therein), could have provided further geomagnetic tie points between the major reversals.
-This could have significantly substantiated the age model mainly derived from tuning Lake-El'gygytgyn sedimentary climateproxies to the LR04 stack (Lisiecki and Raymo, 2005) and the Northern Hemisphere cumulative summer insolation, according to orbital solutions by Laskar et al. (2004).
+However, in most cases the MS curve plots below the Ti curve, indicating far-reaching dissolution of up to 95 % of the magnetic fraction.
+There is even an anti-correlation between Ti content and magnetic susceptibility visible during longer sequences within the El'gygytgyn sedimentary record.
+Thus, magnetic susceptibility is anything but a proxy for the input of lithogenic material, although magnetic particles were very likely derived from the catchment inside the El'gygytgyn crater, bearing highly magnetic volcanic rocks (Haltia and Nowaczyk, 2013).
+The massive loss of magnetic particles of up to 95 % still allowed a clear detection of geomagnetic reversals (Haltia and Nowaczyk, 2013), but it definitely excludes a reliable estimation of relative geomagnetic palaeointensity variations (Nowaczyk et al., 2002, 2007).
+This is a major deficit of the El'gygytgyn sedimentary record, because correlation of palaeointensity variations to reference records, such as the PISO1500 stack (Channell et al., 2009) or the EPAPIS-3000 stack (Yamazaki and Oda, 2005, and further references therein), could have provided further geomagnetic tie points between the major reversals.
+This could have significantly substantiated the age model mainly derived from tuning Lake El'gygytgyn sedimentary climate proxies to the LR04 stack (Lisiecki and Raymo, 2005) and the Northern Hemisphere cumulative summer insolation, according to orbital solutions by Laskar et al. (2004).
 On the other hand, only the strict link between alternating redox conditions, leading to the alternating dissolution/preservation effects described above, and insolation variations enabled the definition of many tie points in the age model for ICDP Site 5011-1.
-Figure 9b also shows a clear anti-correlation between Ti and the LR04 stack.
+Figure 10b also shows a clear anti-correlation between Ti and the LR04 stack.
 This indicates a dilution of the lithogenic fraction by biogenic components being larger (smaller) during warm (cold) phases.
-A good proxy for the varying ratio of bioproductivity, in Lake El'gygytgyn mostly biogenic (bio) silica from diatoms, to lithogenic (litho) input is the Si/Ti-ratio (Melles et al., 2012; Wennrich et al., 2013), here obtained in high-resolution from XRF-scanning (Fig. 9c).
-Actually this ratio is (Si{bio} + Si{litho})/Ti{litho}.
-Thus, when Si{bio} approximates zero the Si/Ti-ratio approximates a certain value, depending on the average composition of the catchment rocks.
-The pure (Si/Ti){litho}-ratio might also change due to an increased (decreased) chemical alteration under anoxic (oxic) condition in cold (warm) phases at the lake floor (Minyuk et al., 2007).
-Nevertheless, the modulation of the Si/Ti-ratio is obviously dominated by its varying biogenic contribution since the Si/Ti-ratio resembles strongly the morphology of the biogenic silica (FTIRS-BSi) curve (Fig. 5).
-The variations in Si/Ti-ratio are also paralleled by changes in colour (hue angle) from yellowish brown (80°) to greenish grey (140°), also shown in Fig. 9c.
-Up to now, these color changes have not been investigated in detail, but probably they represent the alternation between predominantly chemical and physical alteration, as proposed by Minyuk et al. (2007), in concert with climatic variations (Fig. 9c).
-Anyhow, the hue angle turned out to be a very helpful parameter for tuning the ICDP Site 5011-1 sedimentary sequence and more detailed analyses of the full spectral colour information, from which the hue angle was derived, might give further information in the future.
-The percentages of tree & shrub pollen also vary in concert with variation in biogenic silica, Si/Ti-ratio, color (hue), and grain size (Fig. 5), but these aspects exceed the focus of this paper.
-Major environmental implications of the pollen record is published in
+A good proxy for the varying ratio of bioproductivity, in Lake El'gygytgyn mostly biogenic (bio) silica from diatoms, to lithogenic (litho) input is the Si/Ti ratio (Melles et al., 2012; Wennrich et al., 2013), here obtained in high-resolution from XRF-scanning (Fig. 10c).
+Actually this ratio is $(Si{bio} + Si{litho}) / Ti{litho}$ .
+Thus, when Sibio approximates zero the Si/Ti ratio approximates a certain value, depending on the average composition of the catchment rocks.
+The pure (Si/Ti)litho ratio might also change due to an increased (decreased) chemical alteration under anoxic (oxic) condition in cold (warm) phases at the lake floor (Minyuk et al., 2007).
+Nevertheless, the modulation of the Si/Ti ratio is obviously dominated by its varying biogenic contribution since the Si/Ti ratio resembles